-Diving gear has come a long way since the Aqua-Lung, and with new products like the highly anticipated AirBuddy appearing on the market this year, it’s never been simpler to explore different equipment options.
+Diving gear has come a long way since the Aqua-Lung, and with new products like the highly-anticipated AirBuddy appearing on the market in 2019, it’s never been simpler to explore different equipment options.
 Whether you’re a PADI pro or a vacation SNUBA diver, companies all over the world are developing new technologies in tankless diving to create the best gear for divers at all abilities.

 With all of these exciting new developments in diving technology, hugely successful crowdfunding projects on sites like Indiegogo and Kickstarter have shown that tankless diving is a phenomenon that is here to stay.
 The tankless diving movement is growing quickly in 2018.
 Equipment with a focus on minimal setup and portability can provide unique diving experiences to all those who love the sea.
 The market for it is rapidly expanding thanks to this increased interest.

 What Is Tankless Diving?